 Core strengthening is just one benefit of these balance activities kids can copy.
 We’ve talked before about core strength and it’s relationship to handwriting and other functional tasks.

 The free slide deck that I have available today, adds just one more balance tool into your therapy toolbox.
 It’s a fun way to challenge kids to move while copying visual images of body positioning.
 These exercises integrate visual processing to see the image and copy the positioning as well as motor skills as kids coordinate their body to move their arms or legs into the correct positioning.

 I’ve tried to use both sides of the body in this flower balance activity, so they can work on left-right discrimination as well.

 When kids incorporate one leg stance, and holding a body position in a squat or lunge, they are adding proprioceptive input, so they gain the calming regulatory benefits, too.

 And, the therapy slide decks use a flower icon in various positions on each slide.
 So the user can copy the form by placing a pillow, stuffed animal, roll of socks, or bean bag into different places while maintaining balance.
 This can be a real challenge for some children!

 There is a fun flower deep breathing exercise in the slide deck as well.

 Want to use this free slide deck in teletherapy, in home programs, or in the classroom as a brain break?
 Just enter your email address into the form below.

-NOTE- Due to an increase in security measures, many readers utilizing a work or school district email address have had difficulty accessing downloads from the delivery email.
-Consider using a personal email address and forwarding the download to your work account.
+NOTE- Due to an increase in security measures, many readers utilizing a work or school district email address have had difficulty accessing free resources from the delivery email.
+Consider using a personal email address and forwarding the delivery email to your work account.

 Spring Fine Motor Kit